highpowerxh/CSC453BlogPost/CSC453_Midterm_Blog_Post.md

     ...
 }
 ```
-A new frame will be created for this function and any arguments will be put into fastlocals waiting for next LOAD_FAST operation.
-PyEval_EvalFrameEx() will be called to execute 'foo' function.
+A new frame will be created for this function and any arguments will be put into fastlocals waiting for next `LOAD_FAST` operation. `PyEval_EvalFrameEx()` will be called to execute _foo_ function.
 Finally, the result 5 will be put on the top of the stack.
 ### LOAD_FAST
-Then let's look at what Python did during the execution of "foo(5)":
+Then let's look at what Python did during the execution of `foo(5)`:
 ```Python
   2           0 LOAD_FAST                0 (intnum)
               3 RETURN_VALUE